unexpectedjs/unexpected-sinon/documentation/index.md

 ## Usage

-Here is an example an example stolen from
+Here is an example stolen from
 [Gary Bernhardt](https://twitter.com/garybernhardt).

 ```js